kfurgol/thoughts/_posts/2023-09-16-mvp-deployed.markdown

 ## Development

 I was really demotivated to work on it for several reasons:
-- I didn't like that idea: mindless grind just to get into high jobs, and I think these algo learning platforms eventually lead to that,
+- - I didn't like that idea: a platform for mindless grind with only the aim of getting a high-paid job,
-- Overwhelmed with the work to do,
+- Overwhelmed with the work to do and tech to learn,
-- Learning new things is hard - I did not know some of the tools from the tech stack that I've chosen,
+- Learning new things is hard - I did not know some of the tools before from the tech stack that I've chosen,
 - It was summer, not the best time to work intensely,
 - and many others.

-I was really close to dropping the whole project completely (we've all been there), but I've decided to push and at least deploy the MVP.
+I was really close to dropping the whole project altogether (we've all been there), but I've decided to push myself and at least deploy the MVP.
-And after 2.5 months, it is up and running.
+And after 2.5 months, the MVP is up and running.

 ## Tech stack